 Why fiber is important:

-Most unhealthy, processed foods don’t contain fiber.
+Most unhealthy, ultra-processed foods don’t contain fiber.
 They have been stripped of it and are no longer considered a “whole food.”

-Researchers at Pamona College (published in Food and Nutrition) fed two groups of adults meals identical in calories, fats, proteins, and carbs.
+Consider this great study: researchers at Pomona College (published in Food and Nutrition) fed two groups meals identical in calories, fats, proteins, and carbs.

-One test group from whole foods (with fiber) and the other from processed and packaged foods (without fiber and with added junk).
+One test group ate whole foods (with fiber) and the other ate processed and packaged foods (without fiber and with added junk).
 They measured the calories that were metabolized and concluded the following:

-Processed food subjects only burned 1/2 the calories.
-This is why processed, fiberless foods lead to weight gain.
+Ultra-processed food subjects only burned 1/2 the calories.
+This is why ultra-processed, fiberless foods lead to weight gain.

 How to track it?